RosterElf Logo

 Connecteam communication tools

 Connecteam includes communication tools designed for distributed and mobile teams.
-The platform offers group channels, direct messaging, and a newsfeed feature for company-wide announcements — all accessible through both web and mobile interfaces.
+There are group channels, direct messaging, and a newsfeed feature for company-wide announcements — all accessible through both web and mobile.

-However, Connecteam is not designed to replace dedicated team communication platforms.
-Its messaging tools are functional for operational communication but may not suit businesses requiring rich collaboration features.
+That said, it's not designed to replace dedicated team communication platforms.
+The messaging tools work for operational communication, but may not suit businesses needing rich collaboration features.

 Chat features

-Connecteam provides group channels, direct channels, and a newsfeed for company-wide posts.
-The newsfeed allows posts and messages but does not support comments or replies — limiting engagement compared to social-style communication tools.
+There are group channels, direct channels, and a newsfeed for company-wide posts.
+The newsfeed allows posts and messages but doesn't support comments or replies — which limits engagement compared to social-style communication tools.

-Channel creation follows a multi-step wizard: selecting channel type, adding team details, assigning members and admins, then reviewing a summary before creation.
-This structured approach provides control but can feel slower for businesses needing quick, ad-hoc channel setup.
+Channel creation follows a multi-step wizard: select channel type, add team details, assign members and admins, then review a summary.
+This structured approach gives you control, but it can feel slower when you need quick, ad-hoc channels.

 Permission customisation

-Chat permissions offer granular control over who can message whom.
-Options include restricting direct messages based on team, department, branch, manager, or responsibility level.
-This level of customisation suits larger organisations with complex communication policies but adds configuration overhead for simpler setups.
+Chat permissions offer granular control over who can message whom — you can restrict direct messages based on team, department, branch, manager, or responsibility level.
+This suits larger organisations with complex communication policies, but adds configuration overhead for simpler setups.

 Connecteam chat permissions and channel configuration